AdobeDocs/platform-learn.en/help/tutorial-dma-academy/3-identity-datasets-and-dule/3-identity-datasets-and-dule.md

-    **Note: **If you scroll through, you'll notice that there are a LOT of fields.
+    >[!NOTE] If you scroll through, you'll notice that there are a LOT of fields.
 If you looked through the governance settings, you'll see a lot of DULE options as well!
 What you've done is just a small sampling of what could be done for proper data governance.
 Ultimately, it isn't Adobe's job to determine what DULE settings should be applied to what fields.
 There are some common ones that make sense that we walked you through here, but ultimately, it's up to the client's legal team to determine what data they capture needs to have what DULE settings applied to it.

     The point of this exercise was to show you that DULE could be applied on both the dataset and individual field level.
 However, it's important to note that individual fields can only be more restrictive than the rules for the entire data set.
 We can't, for example, make the entire dataset I1 and then make something like birth year I2.
 As such, when marking an entire dataset, you'll want to apply the lowest level settings to the entire data set and then add more restrictive settings to individual fields as needed.